Phalanx-Ai/ex-mobile-app-reviews/component_config/component_short_description.md

-The extractor for application rating for mobile applications (via Sirius)
+The extractor for application reviews for mobile applications (via Sirius)